yelhamer/yelhamer.github.io/_posts/2023-01-02-Reversing-Linux-Seccomp-BPF.md

 In making sense of the previous assembly, one should bare in mind that the functionality of each the operands (specifically _src_ and _dst_ registers) depends heavily on the instruction being executed.
 For example, in the **ldw** instruction the first operand is the destination, wheras in the **stw** instruction it is the source; Additionally, some instructions ignore certain operands, such as **ldw** ignoring the _second_ operand, and **ldxw** ignoring the _first_ operand.

-This makes reversing the progrma slightly more difficult, and the capstone engine provides a more intuitive disassembly (as shown in the following figure); However, for some reason, capstone would fail to disassemble certain BPF instructions on my machine, notably the **stw** instruction; Therefore I will continue using the github script in this post, and will update it if I get around to solving the issue I am having the feature.
+This makes reversing the program slightly more difficult, and the capstone engine provides a more intuitive disassembly (as shown in the following figure); However, for some reason, capstone would fail to disassemble certain BPF instructions on my machine, notably the **stw** instruction; Therefore I will continue using the github script in this post, and will update it if I get around to solving the issue I am having the feature.

 ![capstone-disassm](https://raw.githubusercontent.com/yelhamer/yelhamer.github.io/main/assets/posts/imgs/9.png)
 _Disassembly according to capstone's python module_